forgotten-pillar/fp-notes/content/doctrine/hermeneutics/incomprehensible-mysteries.md

   - mystery
 fpRelatedReads:
   - rediscovering-the-pillar
+createdDate: 2024-09-12T20:55:37.970+02:00
+title: Incomprehensible Mysteries
+description: Which theological truths are we to accept by faith while avoiding deceptive speculation?
+modifiedDate: 2024-12-22T19:56:40+01:00
 ---

+> [!abstract]-
+> Some theological truths, while essential for salvation, lie beyond human comprehension and reasoning.
+These include:
+> - God's nature and existence
+> - Christ's divinity and incarnation
+> - The entrance of sin
+> - Regeneration and resurrection
+> - The union of divine and human in Christ
+> - The plan of redemption
+> - God's love in sacrificing His Son
+> - Christ's eternal Sonship with the Father
+>
+> While these mysteries cannot be fully grasped by human intellect, they should be accepted based on Biblical authority.
+All necessary knowledge about God comes through Christ's revealed character.
+To prevent deception, doctrines should only be formed from explicitly revealed truths, not speculation about unrevealed matters.
+>
+> The mysteries of Christ's eternal Sonship are particularly significant - being both eternal yet "*brought forth*," one with the Father yet distinct.
+This paradox explains other otherwise inexplicable truths, though it remains incomprehensible to human understanding.

 > Many things are above **finite comprehension**.
 Truths are to be received that are **not within the reach of our reason, and not for us to explain**.
 [10LtMs, Lt 8, 1895, par.
 21](https://legacy.egwwritings.org/?ref=en_Lt8-1895&para=6474.27)